-The policy for New Housing Development is:
+6.6.21 The New Housing Development Policy is:

-Policy D D P1 - New Housing Development Support Supports NDP Objectives - PC1, PC2, EL6, DD1, DD2, DD3 Support s TVBC Policy - COM2, COM8 ent with TVBC Local Plan Policy COM2 and COM8, the existing Parish Settlement Boundaries (as at 1 January re shown in Figures 6.10 and 6.11.
-New ho using development proposals will need to address and/or comply as follows: 1.
-Permission will be supported for new homes, including self-build, infill and redevelopment sites which lie within the existing settlement boundaries (as defined as at 1 January 2022), subject to being in accordance with other relevant Development Plan policies and in particular Policy DD P3- Design Principles and EL P7 Settlement Character and Coalescence.
-2. The individual settlements have been analysed in detail within the Parish Settlement Character Appraisal and any new development must be designed in accordance with the design principles and code as set out in Evidence Base Document 7 and Policy DD P3.
-3. Outside of current settlement boundaries, land will be treated as open countryside where development will be restricted to that which is absolutely necessary in a countryside location.
-4. All applications for residential development which results in a net gain of one or more additional dwellings on a site, shall be accompanied by information identifying how the proposed accommodation will meet the specific housing needs of the Parish.
-In particular, how it reflects the identified need for 2-3 bedroom dwellings and how it complies with the Nationally Described Space Standards or their successor.
-5. The development of new homes should not result in the loss of the number of smaller dwellings (under 100sqm) which has been identified as lacking within the Parish.
-Any development proposals which seek to exceed this limit should be accompanied by detailed justification to adequately address this issue.
+Policy D D P1 - New Housing Development Support Supports NDP Objectives - PC1, PC2, EL6, DD1, DD2, DD3 Support s TVBC Policy - COM2, COM8 ting Parish settlement boundaries (as at January 2022) are shown in Figures 6.7 and 6.8 using development proposals will need to address and/or comply as follows: 1.
+New development must be designed in accordance with the design principles and code as set out in Policy DD P2.
+2. All applications for residential development which results in a net gain of one or more additional dwellings on a site, shall be accompanied by information identifying how the proposed accommodation will meet the specific housing needs of the Parish, and in particular the identified need for 2-3 bedroom dwellings.